 Cloud computing and Grid computing are the two words that end up confusing many people as they are similar in theory.
-Cloud computing and Grid computing involves massive computer network infrastructure.
+Cloud computing and Grid computing involves a massive computer network infrastructure.

 On the front end, cloud computing and grid computing are newer concepts compared to other large computing solutions.
-Both concepts have been developed for the purpose of distributed computing, that is, computing an element over a large area, literally on computers that are separated by some or the other means.
+Both concepts have been developed for the purpose of distributed computing, that is, computing an element over a large area, literally on computers that are separated by some of the other means.

 Well there are many reasons people prefer Distributed computing over single processor computing, and here they are: